joe-at-startupmedia/pmon3/README.md

 pmon3 group remove happac 4
 ```

-This groups is no longer useful, lets delete it while keeping the processes intact:
+This group is no longer useful, lets delete it while keeping the processes intact:
 ```
 pmon3 group del happac
 ```

-### Reloading Application Configuration Changes
+### Reloading Process Configuration Changes

-If you make a change to the group in the [Application Configuration](#section_appconfig) while pmond is running, you can make the changes take effect by running the `init` command.
-The `init` command should not restart processes which are already running but it will apply changes from the `apps_config_file`.
+If you make a change to the group in the [Process Configuration](#section_processconfig) while pmond is running, you can make the changes take effect by running the `init` command.
+The `init` command should not restart processes which are already running but it will apply changes from the `process_config_file`.
 ```
 pmon3 init
 ```